Acute otitis media in adults

 - If the middle-ear infection becomes prolonged the patient should be referred to an ENT specialist for ruling out a nasopharyngeal tumour.

-- Barotrauma (e.g. during diving) (1) leads to serous otitis media where sterile secretion is found in the middle ear.
+- Barotrauma (e.g. during diving) (Middle ear barotrauma (ear problems associated with an increase in atmospheric pressure)) leads to serous otitis media where sterile secretion is found in the middle ear.

 - Radiotherapy of the pharynx region may predispose to functional disorder of the Eustachian tube and middle-ear infections.